Saint Mary's College (Indiana): Athletics

-The college, a National Collegiate Athletic Association Division III school, and a member of the Michigan Intercollegiate Athletic Association, sponsors eight varsity teams: tennis, volleyball, soccer, basketball, lacrosse, golf, softball, and cross country.
+The college, an NCAA Division III school, and a member of the Michigan Intercollegiate Athletic Association, sponsors eight varsity teams: tennis, volleyball, soccer, basketball, lacrosse, golf, softball, and cross country.

 Saint Mary's women also may participate in the intramural program and/or clubs in a variety of sports.
 Its club sports program offers recreational opportunities through competition and instruction.
 The clubs are open to all Saint Mary's students, although membership requirements vary with each club.
 Many offerings are coeducational with the University of Notre Dame.
 Saint Mary's sponsored clubs are cheerleading, dance, and volleyball teams.
 Other clubs co-sponsored with the University of Notre Dame are equestrian, figure skating, gymnastics, skiing, water polo, field hockey, ice hockey, Ultimate, and cycling.

 Angela Athletic Facility expands opportunities for campus-wide recreation activities.
 Indoor facilities include basketball/volleyball, and a fitness center with treadmills, stairmasters, spin bikes, and Cybex weight machines.
 Outdoor facilities include a six-court outdoor tennis facility; softball, lacrosse and soccer fields; volleyball and basketball courts, areas for cross-country skiing, and a nature trail for hiking or jogging.

 The Saint Mary's College athletic mascots are the Belles.
 In 1975, Saint Mary's began to form intercollegiate varsity sports.
 They did not, however, begin 'playing' until 1977 when the tennis team played to an 8-1 NAIA match victory.
 It was there that the college competitors unveiled new team T-shirts with "Belles" emblazoned across the front.